Heatblur-Simulations/f-14-manual/src/systems/nav_com/nav_sys.md

 - While it is physically possible to press the AWL/PCD steering button on the display control panel, the action is without function in cruise mode.

-> **Note:** Should the AWL/PCD submode be selected while in CRUISE, it will inhibit the display of
+> 💡 Should the AWL/PCD submode be selected while in CRUISE, it will inhibit the display of
 > other steering cues.

 #### Cruise TACAN Steering